 Cracker Barrel Grilled Chicken Tenders are simply scrumptious

 Cracker Barrel Old Country Store is known for making delicious home-cooked food.
 We all loved the family favorites we had there when we were growing up.
 Now, you can enjoy one of Cracker Barrel’s most popular menu items with our version of their chicken tenderloin recipe.
-And, best of all, this taste-alike copykat chicken recipe gives you the Cracker Barrel taste without having to leave home.
-All you need, apart from the chicken of course, is Italian dressing, fresh lime juice, and honey.
+And, best of all, this taste-alike copycat chicken recipe gives you the Cracker Barrel taste without having to leave home.
+All you need, apart from the chicken, of course, is Italian dressing, fresh lime juice, and honey.